justinab24/resume_analyzer_490_Outsiders/docs/SETUP.md

 # Running frontend unit tests
 1. Open new terminal that is in root directory
-2. Run 'docker exec -it resume_analyzer_490_outsiders-frontend-1 sh'
-3. You are now in shell of frontend container
+2. Navigate to frontend folder
-4. Now run 'npm test'
+3. Now run 'npm test'
-5. Wait for results to show up
+4. Wait for results to show up

 ---

 # Running frontend E2E tests with Playwright
+1. Make sure to restart the backend first (resets all values in temp storage)
 1. Open new terminal that is in root directory
-2. Run 'docker exec -it resume_analyzer_490_outsiders-frontend-1 sh'
-3. You are now in shell of frontend container
+2. Navigate to frontend folder
 4. Now run 'npx playwright test'
 5. Wait for results to show up